Sighing At The Bridge Of Sighs

-It’s said that Lord Byron himself gave the Bridge of Sighs its name in his poem Childe Harold’s Pilgrimage, romancing the notion that this would be the final view out onto Venice for many a repenting prisoner.
-In truth, the bridge was built after executions had ceased at the palace, and so it would only be the sighs of petty criminals one could have hoped to hear (not the fiends and murderers one might imagine), as they made their way across the bridge and into the prison (not to the executioner as they may have done earlier), after seeing very little from the minuscule windows that are latticed with stone.
-And let’s face it – the vision of a man whose life would be spent either in prison, exiled from Venice, or before an executioner, gawping from a window with big sad eyes looking onto the Venetian lagoon is a slightly more romantic one than that of a petty thief sitting moping in a cell.
-But it’s a nice story….and I digress.
+The English name of the Bridge of Sighs is attributed to Lord Byron and is taken from his poem Childe Harold’s Pilgrimage.
+It’s based on the darkly romantic notion that the splendid view of the Venetian Lagoon from the windows of the bridge would be the final view for many a repenting prisoner.
+In truth, the bridge was built after executions had ceased at the palace, and so it would only be the sighs of petty criminals one could have hoped to hear (not the fiends and murderers one might imagine), as they made their way across the bridge and into the prison (not to the executioner as they may have done earlier), after seeing very little from the minuscule windows that are latticed with thick stone.
+But let’s face it, the vision of a man whose life would be spent either in prison, exiled from Venice, or before an executioner, gawping from a window with big sad eyes looking onto the Venetian lagoon is a slightly more romantic one than that of a petty thief sitting moping in a cell for a few weeks.
+But it’s a nice story….

 It’s now more than four hundred years after the bridge was built and not so much has changed.
 The bridge, along with the prison cells and the Doges Palace still stands – though just as Byron noted, still Dogeless.
 People scurry over the bridge – and each time that I join them, I too let out a sigh.
 Not because I’m looking out at Venice for the last time or because I will never be free, or because I’m a moping thief, but because when I do look out of those tiny little windows, a throng of beady eyed tourists look back from the nameless bridge opposite (it’s actually The Ponte della Paglia or The Bridge of Straw), snapping pictures at light speed, crossing off yet another item from their “bucket list” and moving on to the next target.